rkcyberog/DemoGithubIssuesCommentsList/README.md

 ## Activity associated for given tasks
 1. ListOfIssuesActivity - For displaying list of issues
-1. ListOfCommentsActivity - For displaying comment related to the issues
+1. ListOfCommentsActivity - For displaying comments related to that issue